KatharaFramework/VFTGen/README.md

-# Fat Tree Generator
+# VFTGen
-The Fat Tree Generator is a tool that allows to create three levels Fat Tree topologies (single-plane or multi-planes) and configure them to run on Kathará.
+VFTGen is a tool that allows to create three levels Fat Tree topologies (single-plane or multi-planes) and configure them to run on Kathará.

 **N.B. :** until now only three-level architectures are possible.